emperorjm/pathfix/README.md

-pathauto
+pathfix
 ========

-The pathauto module for DrupalGap.
+The pathfix module for DrupalGap.